amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 * We have to stop the trimming only when the video PTS has reached the desired end trim time

 ```
+/*
+ * Trims 10 seconds of video starting from 5 seconds
+*/

 #include <libavformat/avformat.h>
 #include <libavformat/avio.h>
 #include <libavcodec/packet.h>